eloi-m/technical-test-owkin/README.md

 For time reasons, I did not work on checking the vulnerabilities of the Docker Container.
 This would be possible with a service like Snyk.

-It would also be possible to double down and to check the vulnerabilities of the code inside the Git repo itself, using GitlabCI and tools like Bandit, safety, or SonarQube.
+It would also be possible to double down and to check the vulnerabilities of the code inside the Git repo itself, using GitlabCI and tools like Bandit, Safety, or SonarQube.

 ## Limits of the architecture